DanielNappa/afterburner/README.md

 ## Overview

-Afterburner is a command-line tool that extends the GitHub Copilot CLI to allow selection of all available models returned from the Copilot API (except for OpenAI o4-mini and GPT-5 Codex).
+Tweak GC is a command-line tool that extends the GitHub Copilot CLI to allow selection of all available models returned from the Copilot API (except for OpenAI o4-mini and GPT-5 Codex).
 It works by applying AST-level patches to the Copilot CLI installation, enabling dynamic model loading from environment